top of page

 1. Canva

-Canva provides users a freemium feel for designing & sharing where ever they want.
-Canva is known for its user-friendly dashboard & personalized brand kit.
-It offers a library of 2 Million photos, images, icons, and different templates.
+Canva offers users a freemium experience for designing and sharing anywhere they choose.
+It is recognized for its intuitive dashboard and customizable brand kit.
+The platform provides access to a library containing 2 million photos, images, icons, and various templates.

 2. Duolingo